Braised Lamb in Red Wine

 - Using a chef’s knife and sturdy cutting board, cut the lamb into 2-inch cubes.
 Pat dry to remove any excess moisture.

-Pro tip - Ensure the meat is dry so it will sear not stew when browning. - Season with salt and pepper.
-Then, coat generously with flour.
+Pro tip – Ensure the meat is dry so it will sear, not stew, when browning. - Season with salt and pepper.
+Then, generously coat with flour.
 Dust off excess flour.

 Pro tip – If the meat is stuck to the pan, do not forcibly remove it.
 It means it needs more time.
 Try again in a minute.